 Prague Airport supplies Prague/Ruzyně airport with drinking water, secures industrial wastewater and rainwater drainage by a compartmentalised drainage system connected to wastewater treatment plants in both the North and the South areas of the airport and then to the final recipients, i.e. the Kopaninský and Únětický streams.

-All activities performed at Prague/Ruzyně airport are aimed at minimising the risk the leakage of pollutants (primarily oil) into the ground and consecutively into the groundwater.
+All activities performed at Prague/Ruzyně airport are aimed at minimising the risk of the leakage of pollutants (primarily oil) into the ground and consecutively into the groundwater.

-Groundwater quality at Prague/Ruzyně airport premises and in surrounding areas is regularly monitored via a network of approximately 50 hydrogeological boreholes – some drilled in the 1960s and 1970, the rest during the recent hydrogeological exploratory work.
+Groundwater quality at Prague/Ruzyně airport premises and in surrounding areas is regularly monitored via a network of approximately 50 hydrogeological boreholes.
+Some of them were drilled in the 1960s and 1970, the rest during the recent hydrogeological exploratory work.
 The majority of boreholes are included in the groundwater quality monitoring system.

-The key to protecting the quality of surface water are functional wastewater treatment plants in adequate capacity.
+The key to protecting the quality of surface water is functional wastewater treatment plants in adequate capacity.
 Prague Airport operates two wastewater treatment plants - a contaminated rainwater treatment plant (CRTP) and a sewage water treatment plant (SWTP): one for the NORTH area and one for the SOUTH.

 The size of the retention tanks and the ways the Únětický and the Kopaninský streams are influenced by the water drained from Prague/Ruzyně airport are continuously discussed issues.
 Already in 2002, a study was drafted on the drainage ratios within the Prague/Ruzyně airport area, evaluating the entire airport area in a hydrotechnical manner according to the General Drainage Methodology of the capital city of Prague.
 This study has been regularly updated.